BLegion/FirstImplement/README.md

 # FirstImplement
-There's nothing in here but a README
+There's nothing in here but a README and a .gitignore